What is an independent student?

 There are a number of ways we can help.
-If you are working for an organisation that is not currently an ICAEW authorised training employer or principal, you may want to talk to them about becoming one.
+If you are working for an organisation that is not currently an ICAEW Authorised Training Employer (ATE) or principal, you may want to talk to them about becoming one.
 The process is free and simple.
 Our business development team are happy to talk to you/your employer through the process.

-Look for ACA training opportunities on our dedicated Training Vacancies website.
+Look for ACA training opportunities on our dedicated ICAEW Training Vacancies website.
 You will find a variety of UK and overseas vacancies from employers including accountancy firms, commercial organisations, not for profit and the public sector.
-Check this site regularly as new vacancies get added regularly.
-You can register on the site, upload your CV and create a personal profile.
-Your profile can then be easily searched by employers recruiting ACA students.
-Some companies choose not to post their jobs on our site, so always check the websites of companies you want to work for.
+Set-up job alerts to receive notifications about newly added vacancies.

-Get yourself and your CV employer-ready - sign up to our free Careers+ hub for insight on getting ready for interviews, assessment centres, how to job hunt effectively and lots more.
+Get yourself and your CV employer-ready - make use of our Careers Advice Hub for insight on getting ready for interviews, assessment centres and how to job hunt effectively.

 What support do I get from ICAEW as an independent student?